Scalable calibration of individual-based epidemic models through categorical approximations: Experiments

 We now implement the CAL over a range of IBMs with heterogeneous attributes and different heterogeneous-mixing behaviors.
 The results can be reproduced following the GitHub repository \href{https://github.com/LorenzoRimella/CAL}{LorenzoRimella/CAL}.
 All the experiments were run on a 32GB Tesla V100 GPU available on “The High-End Computing” (HEC) facility at Lancaster University.

-\paragraph{Computational considerations} The CAL is ``embarrassingly parallel'' in $N$ at each time step, making it ideal for parallel architectures such as GPUs.
-The computation of the CAL does not rely on simulations from the model or permutations of indices.
-Subsequently, it is well-suited to just-in-time (JIT) \citep{aycock2003brief} compilation, enabling efficient execution without requiring complex code design.
-Moreover, automatic differentiation (AD) libraries can compute the gradient of the log-CAL with respect to model parameters.
-Meaning that popular AD Libraries \citep{tensorflow2015} can be used for efficient optimization, or the CAL can be embedded within a Hamiltonian Monte Carlo (HMC) sampler for Bayesian inference via probabilistic programming languages \citep{carpenter2017stan}.
-The latter approach is adopted in Section \ref{sec:exp_HMC}, while the former, with Adam optimizer \citep{kingma2014Adam}, is employed for all other experiments due to its scalability.
+\paragraph{Computational considerations} The CAL is ``embarrassingly parallel'' in $N$ at each time step, making it well-suited for parallel architectures such as GPUs.
+Furthermore, the CAL does not rely on simulations from the model or permutations of indices, which makes it particularly amenable to just-in-time (JIT) compilation \citep{aycock2003brief}, enabling efficient execution without complex code design.
+Because of its simplicity, the gradient of the log-CAL with respect to the model parameters can be computed via automatic differentiation (AD).
+As a result, popular AD libraries \citep{tensorflow2015} can be used for efficient optimization, or the CAL can be embedded within a Hamiltonian Monte Carlo (HMC) sampler for Bayesian inference via probabilistic programming languages \citep{carpenter2017stan}.
+Both approaches are used and combined in our experiments, with the former implemented using the Adam optimizer \citep{kingma2014Adam}.
 More computational considerations can be found in Section \ref{sec:supp_computational_cost} of the supplementary materials.